ronnyfahrudin/JALA-submission/README.md

 # JALA-submission
-For model deployment of Gradient Boosting Regression:
+For model deployment of Decision Tree:

 API Usage